 However, if you want to jump straight in and try Seafile, you can do so immediately using their Seacloud web service.
 You can connect to Seacloud storage using a desktop or mobile device, too.
 There is no need to run your own server – it’s an option.

 The Seafile Windows server 2.0.x has just been released, so it’s a great time to give it a try.
 The Windows server 1.x requires Python to be installed first, then the server software.
-It’s actually not at all complicated to do, and there is great documentation about the process on the Seafile website.
+It’s actually not at all complicated to do.

 Seafile is available to download in a variety of formats for many different devices and operating systems.
 Windows, Mac OS, Linux, Android, iOS, and a generic terminal client are all supported for the desktop client, while the server side is available for Windows, Linux and Raspberry Pi.
 Full details of version 1.0 for server and desktop client are also listed in case you have an older machine to work on.